PML-N beats PTI in Chakwal by-poll by nearly 30,000 votes: unofficial results

 Authorities barred media persons from entering polling stations after 10am and they were only allowed to enter briefly as voting concluded at 5 pm.

-Nearly 12,000 police personnel were stationed across the district as part of the strict security arrangements for the by-poll in which nearly 279,530 people were expected to vote.
-Over 100,00 female voters were expected to cast their ballots.
+Nearly 12,000 police personnel were stationed across the district as part of the strict security arrangements for the by-poll.

 Some 227 polling stations and 596 polling booths had been set up across the district.
 Rangers personnel were deployed at 45 polling stations that had been declared sensitive.